OuJiaPeng/DRL-portfolio-optimization/README.md

+## RL can achieve SR > 2.0, experimenting with different policies to try and surpass

 ## RL and Markowitz Portfolio Optimization
 This project compares Markowitz and DRL (Deep Reinforcement Learning) based portfolio optimization.

-More details can be found in the **"NEW_project_slides.pdf"** (More formal but outdated in **"OLD_project_slides.pdf"**)
+More details can be found in the **"NEW_project_slides.pdf"**

+(More formal but outdated in **"OLD_project_slides.pdf"**)

 ---